jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 ### Add Cohort Slack Channels

 Students use an external Slack to communicate and ask questions.
-You may want to reach out to the Cohort Assistant to see which external Slack channels you and your team should join for the cohort.
+Reach out to the Cohort Assistant to see which external Slack channels you and your team should join for the next cohort.
 Add yourself to those channels before beginning the cohort.

 ### Release the Next Cohort Curriculum